 Defining a board of directors is easy – a group of individuals who are collectively responsible for helping an organization achieve its mission.
 However, the complexity of recruiting the right, not just suitable, candidates is a big challenge.

 LinkedIn is an easy to use free tool that gives users immediate access to a network of professional peers.
-78 percent of respondents in a LinkedIn survey said they were interested in sitting on a nonprofit board.
-That is a lot of eager candidates who could serve as your next great board member.
+Around 78 percent of respondents in a LinkedIn survey said they were interested in sitting on a nonprofit board.
+So, that’s a lot of eager candidates who could serve as your next great board member.

 Make a checklist of required attributes and skills

 A LinkedIn profile can tell you more than the standard resume.
 The summary is a great place to learn more about who someone is, both professionally and personally.
-Often people will describe what motivates them, what they are passionate about and eager to accomplish.
-These insights are a great starting point of comparison to your list of idea board member attributes.
+Often, people will describe what motivates them, what they are passionate about, and what they are eager to accomplish.
+Consequently, these insights are a great starting point of comparison to your list of idea board member attributes.